jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

         [Principal={ConnectionUser}, In role {User}=true, In role {RoleOne}=false, In role {RoleTwo}=false]

-The next two methods are annotated to require that the calling user is authorized for roles 'RoleOne' and 'RoleTwo' respectively.
+The next two methods are annotated to require that the calling user is authorized for roles `RoleOne` and `RoleTwo` respectively.

 ### IntermediateEJB